anseki/gnirts/README.md

 obfuscatedCode = gnirts.mangle(sourceCode)
 ```

-Parse `sourceCode`, and mangle the strings literal and the codes that check matching between the directives `/* @mangle */` and `/* @/mangle */`, and return an obfuscated code.
+Parse `sourceCode`, and mangle the codes between the directives `/* @mangle */` and `/* @/mangle */`, and return an obfuscated code.
-The replaced codes differ depending on the code between the directives:
+The replaced codes differ depending on the code that is included in the directives:

 * The strings literal like `'foo'`, `"foo"` or `'foo' + 'bar'` are replaced to the codes that return an original string.
-* The condition codes like `SOMETHING === 'strings literal'` are replaced to the codes that return a boolean to indicate whether it matches. `SOMETHING` may be a variable, a reference to a string like `fooObject.barProperty` or a function that returns a string.
+* The condition expression like `SOMETHING === 'strings literal'` are replaced to the codes that return a boolean to indicate whether it matches.
+`SOMETHING` may be a variable, a reference to a string like `fooObject.barProperty` or a function that returns a string.
 Note that `SOMETHING` is referenced multiple times (i.e. if that is a function, that is called multiple times).
 A comparison operator must be `===` or `==`.
 The strings literal may be `'foo'`, `"foo"` or `'foo' + 'bar'`.

 For example: